You are here:

 To book a place please use our online booking forms.
 Please remember to include your PO number as bookings cannot be confirmed without this.

-Please email cpd25@london.ac.uk if you would like to contribute to the day by sharing a 5 minute presentation on how you have been motivated to use AI in your work.
+If you would also like to contribute to the day by sharing a 5 minute presentation on how you have been motivated to use AI in your work, please email cpd25@london.ac.uk.

 Booking form for M25 Members Booking form for non-Members